fishline/Py2crazy/README.md

     git diff d36dfc8ffaf5337adb96bd582e0733fe2ffe3f02

 to see diffs against a fresh Python 2.7.5 source distribution.

+Although you might find some ideas in Py2crazy to be useful, its design is ultimately driven by pedagogical goals, not by industrial-strength debugging goals.
+For instance, efficiency wasn't a major concern.

 ### How does Py2crazy debugger stepping differ from regular Python stepping?